mk23/snmpy/README.md

     SNMPY-MIB::snmpyRaidInfoController.1 = STRING: "-"
     SNMPY-MIB::snmpyRaidInfoDevice.1 = STRING: "md0"
     SNMPY-MIB::snmpyRaidInfoLevel.1 = INTEGER: 1
-    SNMPY-MIB::snmpyRaidInfoState.1 = STRING: "active"
+    SNMPY-MIB::snmpyRaidInfoState.1 = STRING: "ONLINE"
     SNMPY-MIB::snmpyRaidInfoExtra.1 = STRING: "-"
     SNMPY-MIB::snmpyRaidInfoMember.1 = STRING: "sda2"
-    SNMPY-MIB::snmpyRaidInfoStatus.1 = STRING: "OPTIMAL"
+    SNMPY-MIB::snmpyRaidInfoStatus.1 = STRING: "ACTIVE"

 ### disk_utilization ###
-The `disk_utilization` plugin provides per-disk device utilization as a percentage as reported by the [`sar`](http://sebastien.godard.pagesperso-orange.fr/man_sar.html) command from the [`sysstat`](http://sebastien.godard.pagesperso-orange.fr) package and requires collections to be operational.
+The `disk_utilization` module provides per-disk device utilization as a percentage as reported by the [`sar`](http://sebastien.godard.pagesperso-orange.fr/man_sar.html) command from the [`sysstat`](http://sebastien.godard.pagesperso-orange.fr) package and requires collections to be operational.
 It has two optional parameters that specify the location of the command and the path to the database:

 ```yaml
 module: disk_utilization